roohy/eps/README.md

 The `train` function returns the EPS instance object.

-After training the VAE, you can generate extreme psuedo-samples by calling the `generate` function:
+After training the VAE, you can generate extreme pseudo-samples by calling the `generate` function:

-`eps.generate(count,regression_epochs,learning_rate,regression_index,variance)`
+`eps.generate(count, regression_epochs, learning_rate, regression_index, variance)`

 - *count* parameter sets the number of extreme pseudo-samples generated (*default=200*).
 - *regression_epochs* sets the number of epochs for the logistic regression training (*default=500*).
 - *learning_rate* sets the learning rate parameter for the Adam optimizer that fits the logitstic regression model (*default=1e-4*).
-- If you only want to use a subset of the data to train the regressor model, you pass the list of indices as a numpy array  in *regression_index* parameter.
+- If you only want to use a subset of the data to train the regressor model, you can pass the list of indices as a numpy array  in *regression_index* parameter.
 This is useful for adopting multiple case/control study data to train a VAE and performing the rest of the feature selection steps separately for each dataset.
 - The *variance* parameter is used in the process of generating new extreme pseudo-samples around the real extreme samples (*default=0.2*).

 The `generate` function returns the extreme pseudo-samples and their labels.